 The truth behind Hep C

 Hepatitis C, also known as Hep C, is a virus in the blood which causes liver inflammation.
 It may cause serious liver problems and potentially lead to cirrhosis and even liver cancer.
 In other words, it’s more serious than most people think.
+And the truth is that you can have Hep C for years – even decades – without showing any symptoms.
 However, there is good news: for many patients, Hep C is curable.

 It’s easy to get tested for Hep C, as it can be done with a blood test.
 The Canadian Liver Foundation recommends testing for anyone born between 1945 and 1975.